What is Menopause?

 – WebMD Osteoporosis Health Center

 – U.S. Department of Health and Human Services Office of Women’s Health

 As we journey toward and through menopause, it’s important to take time to evaluate and review our overall health.

 Changes in a woman’s hormone levels bring about some important risks that all women should be aware of.
 If we want to age healthfully, we need to know what to look out for and how to protect our health.

-The links below connect to other resources that may be of interest if you’d like more detailed information about Hormone Replacement Therapy (HRT) and the medical management of symptoms related to menopause.
+The links and publications below provide additional information, and connect to other resources that may be of interest if you’d like more detailed information about Hormone Replacement Therapy (HRT), the symptoms of menopause, and the medical management of symptoms related to menopause.